la2050/archive/_projects/2015/wheels-of-hope-la-welding-school.md

   which once completed we send to villages in Africa.
 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23250%252Fdisplay%252FWheels_graduation_ceremony.jpg=c570x385
-'In one to three sentences, please describe your proposal.': >- Wheels of Hope LA trains and certifies hard to employ people in Los Angeles and then certifies them through the American Welding Society.
-The AWS certification is good in all 50 states and once our students pass we then place them in jobs.
-The end of term project is welding motorcycle ambulances, which once completed we send to villages in Africa.
 Where will you be working?:
   - '412 Boyd St, Los Angeles CA 90013'
 How do you plan to use these resources to make change?: